After a long, hard day, nothing's more refreshing than a dip in some nice cool water.

 - Commonplace in Looney Tunes, where Bugs Bunny triumphs in one form or another over the high dive.

-- Bugs was supposed to be the hapless diver in High Dive Hare, but he turns the tables on Yosemite Sam.
+- Bugs was supposed to be the hapless diver in High Diving Hare, but he turns the tables on Yosemite Sam.

 - The Looney Tunes Show "Casa de Calma" episode has Daffy choosing to go to the low earth orbit high dive, knowing that at poolside waits Bugs whom Daffy had insulted and offended only moments earlier.